Program: B.S., Public Health

 - Human Health: Address the underlying science of human health and disease, including opportunities for promoting and protecting health across the life course.

 - Determinants of Health: Address the socioeconomic, behavioral, biological, environmental and other factors that impact human health and contribute to health disparities.

 - Project Implementation: Address the fundamental concepts and features of project implementation, including planning, assessment and evaluation.

-- Overview of the Health System: Address the fundamental characteristics and organizational structures of the U.S. health system as well as to the differences in systems in other countries.
+- Overview of the Health System: Address the fundamental characteristics and organizational structures of the U.S. health system, as well as the differences in systems in other countries.

 - Health Communications: Address the basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology.